Naturaily/Naturaily-netlify/_career/administration-financial-specialist.md

 meta-title-inset: don’t wait - apply
 description: >-
   We are looking for orginized and independent Administration & Financial Specialist who will help our HR and accountant section.
 layout: career-offer
-image: /assets/images/Administration&Financial Specialist (1).png
+image: /assets/images/Administration&Financial-Specialist.webp
 location:
   - Wrocław
   - Remote